-In this second research direction, our group had decided to look at interfaces beyond the desktop, for mobile and also wearable computing.
+In this second research direction, our group had decided to look at interfaces beyond the desktop, in for mobile and wearable technology.
 Many of our initial experiments in this area, however, were hindered by the fact that, in our evaluations, we were trying to compare new, prototype-level interaction techniques (such as using phonecams as tracking devices to move cursors on large displays) with established, industrystrength interface devices such as mice or joysticks.
 One of the theories we gradually developed to address this was the idea of selexels to effectively measure the potential expressiveness of prototype mobile interaction techniques.
-In short, selexels are pixels in 'selection space', the movement space in which users make their input to a graphical display; this model extended Card's basic model of display and motor space for input devices, and allowed us to predict more accurately the future performance of our prototype input devices.
+In short, selexels are pixels in "selection space", the movement space in which users make their input to a graphical display; this model extended Card's basic model of display and motor space for input devices, and allowed us to predict more accurately the future performance of our prototype input devices.
 The same work also led to a redefinition of Card's classic design space of input devices, which we extended to devices with multiple modalities.
-Finally, triggered by a research vision of a wearable device to help people learn snowboarding, we are developing a haptic language for full-body haptic feedback to communicate complex body stance corrections to someone practising sports or doing other physical activities (such as packing crates), or to those requiring therapeutic help with their body stance.
+Finally, triggered by a research vision of a wearable device to help people learn snowboarding, we are developing a haptic language for full-body haptic feedback to communicate complex body stance corrections to someone practicing sports or doing other physical activities (such as packing crates), or to those requiring therapeutic help with their body stance.

-On the toolkit level, we discovered that when asked to create a new, post-desktop user interface, students would spend far too much time working on the low-level details of writing serial device drivers, soldering interfaces, or running cables through our lab.
-We therefore created iStuff mobile [3], a user interface framework that lets UI designers and researchers get from an idea for a new, post-desktop interaction (e.g., tilting a mobile phone to scroll through its address book) to a working prototype very easily. iStuff mobile was built on top of our earlier iStuff toolkit that enabled arbitrary input and output devices to talk to a ubicomp environment in a simple, standardised, and seamless way. iStuff mobile added off-the-shelf mobile phones as extremely versatile and 'hackable' input and output devices.
-It also provided a graphical signal-flow-diagram style editor to connect mobile phones to inputs or effects in the ubicomp environment.
+On the toolkit level, we discovered that when asked to create a new, post-desktop user interface, students would spend way too much time working on the low-level details of writing serial device drivers, soldering interfaces, or running cables through our lab.
+We therefore created iStuff mobile [3], a user interface framework that lets UI designers and researchers get from an idea for a new, post-desktop interaction (e.g., tilting a mobile phone to scroll through its address